ErrorxCode/docs/clorabase/documents/inapp.md

 ![in-app.png](inapp.png)

-Here, **Package name** is the package name of the app to whome you want to send In-app message.
+Here, **Channel** is the name of the messaging channel on which you want to send In-app message.
 That app must have been initialized through the sdk method.

 *That's all what you need to know about in-app messaging*